Lattice Calculation of Light Meson Radiative Leptonic Decays: Numerical Results

 \subsection{Results for $K\to e\nu_e\gamma$}

-Fig.~\ref{fig:cont_lim_K} shows the continuum extrapolation for $R_\gamma^{(K)}$ in the $K\to e\nu_e\gamma$ decay channel, including the $O(\alpha^2 L_e)$ radiative corrections.
+Fig.~\ref{fig:cont_lim_K} shows the continuum extrapolation of \(R_\gamma^{(K)}\) in the \(K\to e\nu_e\gamma\) channel, obtained from a linear fit in \(a^2\).
+The \(O(\alpha^2 L_e)\) radiative corrections are included.
 The phase-space region is chosen to be region 1-5 defined in Table~\ref{table:PSK}.
 Results are shown for both (i) inclusive with respect to the second photon (denoted as ``inclusive RC''), as defined in Eq.~\eqref{R_RC}, and (ii) with a laboratory‑frame energy cut on the second photon (denoted as ``RC w. $E_{\gamma_2,\text{cut}}^{\text{lab}}$''), as given in Eq.~\eqref{R_RC_cut} with $\vec{p}^{~\mathrm{lab}} = 100~\text{MeV}$ and $E_{\gamma_2,\text{cut}}^{\text{lab}} = 20~\text{MeV}$.
 The measurements from the KLOE and E36 experiments are also shown~\cite{KLOE:2009urs,J-PARCE36:2022wfk}.
-Similar to the pion case, the discretization effects are subdominant compared to the statistical uncertainties.

 Table~\ref{table:RC_K} summarizes the continuum-extrapolated results with and without radiative corrections in all six phase-space regions.
 The results for region 1-5 are also shown in Fig.~\ref{fig:RK_compare}.
-For comparison, we also present the the lattice results without radiative corrections from Refs.~\cite{Frezzotti:2020bfa,DiPalma:2025iud}, as well as the KLOE and E36 experimental measurements~\cite{KLOE:2009urs,J-PARCE36:2022wfk}.
+For comparison, we also present the lattice results without radiative corrections from Refs.~\cite{Frezzotti:2020bfa,DiPalma:2025iud}, as well as the KLOE and E36 experimental measurements~\cite{KLOE:2009urs,J-PARCE36:2022wfk}.
 As shown in Table~\ref{table:RC_K} and Fig.~\ref{fig:RK_compare}, although different lattice actions and computational methods are adopted, our results without radiative corrections are in good agreement with those reported in Refs.~\cite{Frezzotti:2020bfa,DiPalma:2025iud}.
 Whether or not an energy cut is imposed, the $O(\alpha^2 L_e)$ radiative corrections are non-negligible compared to the statistical uncertainties.
 Although we adopt a simplified assumption of an angle-independent laboratory-frame energy cut, our lattice results with $E_{\gamma_2,\text{cut}}^{\text{lab}} = 20$~MeV are consistent with the KLOE measurements within $1\sigma$ across all phase-space regions.
 Our lattice result inclusive with respect to the second photon in region 1–5 shows a $1.7\sigma$ tension with the E36 measurement.